zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 ## Step 2- Compilation and Assembler

 Once the source files have been preprocessed such that all external symbols have been declared and all macros have either been expanded or ran, we need to compile the code to produce the assembly code of our source files.
 This can be done using the `-S` option in `gcc`.
-Let's look at the ouput of compiling `main.c`:
+Let's look at the ouput of compiling `main.c` (file: `main.s`):

 ```c
         .file   "main.c"